How is the curriculum enriched at Ledbury Primary School?

 Ledbury Primary School provides opportunities for children to take part in a wide range of musical activities and performances where they are encouraged to sing, compose and work creatively with sound.
 Through active listening, pupils’ awareness, understanding and appreciation of a different genre of music is developed each week.
 A range of opportunities are provided within and beyond the curriculum for children to showcase their musical skills and talents.

-Assemblies helps to promote pupils’ spiritual, moral, social and cultural development.
-A variety of assemblies are held throughout the week including: values based assemblies, determined to succeed assemblies, celebration assemblies and those led by a local church group.
+Assemblies help to promote pupils’ spiritual, moral, social and cultural development.
+A variety of assemblies are held throughout the week including: values based assemblies, celebration assemblies and those led by a local church group.